Freddicus/blinks-game-01/README.md

 # Make Like A Tree and Leaf

-I got this idea looking out the window. 🌳 🤔 💭
+I got this idea looking out the window. 🌳 🤔 💭 I don't have Blinks dev kit, yet, but I'm charging forward anyway. 😅

 ## Concept